Network Monitoring and Secure Access to Production Floors

 This is achieved through real-time analysis of all network traffic, which is validated against a dynamic baseline network behavior model created by the IDS (using passive network scanning).
 The IDS will issue alerts for anomalies in the production floor that may indicate an insider attack (e.g. a malware on one of the PLCs.)

-- Maintenance Logging: Monitor and record all activities performed during maintenance sessions according to preconfigured policies.
+Monitor and record all activities performed during maintenance sessions.

-- Network Modeling: Display of all network assets and any changes in connectivity, based on self-learning of the ICS network through passive scanning of all data transactions.
+Display of network assets and connectivity changes, based on passive self-learning of the ICS network.